Bridge loans: What are they and how do they work?

 - Higher rates: Bridge loans usually have higher interest rates and APRs compared to traditional mortgages.

-- Application fee
+-

 - Home equity loan: If you know exactly how much you need to borrow to put a down payment on your new home, a home equity loan might be a solution.
 You’ll receive a lump-sum payment against the equity in your current home.
-These loans are longer-term, usually allowing repayment up to 20 years, and usually have more favorable interest rates compared to a bridge loan.
+These loans are longer-term, usually allowing repayment of up to 20 years, and typically have more favorable interest rates compared to a bridge loan.

 - HELOC: A home equity line of credit (HELOC) is similar to a home equity loan in that it draws against the equity of your current home, but it functions like a credit card.
 The interest rate is only charged if you access the money, and might be lower than that of a bridge loan.
 However, this might not be an option with your lender if your current home is up for sale.